telliott99/MyJava/array.rst

     A:  0: 1, 1: 2, 2: 3, 3: 4, 4: 5.
     >

 We can spiff things up a little by doing the following.
 A common usage is to ``join`` the elements of an array of strings joined by a string separator.
-This construct doesn't exist in standard Java, though it does in certain add-on libraries, so we will roll our own:
+This construct doesn't exist in standard Java, though it does in certain add-on libraries.

+We will roll our own:

 .. sourcecode:: bash